johnsyweb/johnsyweb.github.io/_posts/2023-03-30-mechanical-march.markdown

 Go code at work, it is not a language I'll be rushing to for solving hobby programming problems.

-Okay, April, what have you got for me?
+Okay, April, what do you have in store for me?

 <!-- Bookmarks for this post -->
 [Alfred]: https://www.alfredapp.com/blog/productivity/dash-quicker-api-documentation-search/